It’s been a looong time since my last blog post, so this is well overdue. Actually, a lot of things are well overdue…

 Clicking on the image below will take you to the book’s Amazon page.
 This link only goes to the paperback version, but you can search the title of the book on Amazon and it will bring up both kindle and paperback versions.
 They should both merge onto the same product page in a few days, but for now they are separate.
 Just so you know, the paperback version has no pictures, while the kindle version has more than 60 pictures!

 I have to admit, publishing this book feels a lot different than when I published “Lost on the Appalachian Trail.”
-When I published LOAT, I had zero expectations of it, and neither did anybody else.
+When I published LOAT, I had zero expectations for it, and neither did anybody else.
 It just sort of… caught on.

 This time around, people have been anxiously waiting for the lightning to hopefully strike twice.
 Racing Winter was a much harder book to write than Lost on the AT, but I am very pleased with the final product, and I hope you are too.
 I tell ya, the anxiety of putting a piece of work out that people have been anticipating – is enough to make me feel like puking.
 Major butterflies!